HMVZ173SS - Microwave HISENSE - Free user manual and instructions

 3 Place the mounting plate against the wall and insert the toggle wings into the holes in the wall to mount the plate.

-NOTE: Before tightening toggle bolts and wood screw, make sure the bottom of the mounting plate touch the bottom of the Rear wall template when pushed flush against the wall and that the plate is properly centered under the cabinet.
+NOTE: Before tightening toggle bolts and wood screw, make sure the bottom of the mounting plate touches the bottom of the Rear wall template when pushed flush against the wall and that the plate is properly centered under the cabinet.
+CAUTION: Be careful to avoid pinching fingers between the back of the mounting plate and the wall.
+4 Tighten all bolts.
+Pull the plate away from the wall to help tighten the bolts.

 A2.
 USE TOP CABINET TEMPLATE FOR PREPARATION OF TOP CABINET